 A floater/diver plug floats, but has a plastic lip on the front which makes it wiggle and dive when pulled.
-Using a pull/stop, pull/stop motion will make the lure resemble an injured minnow trying to swim containing b down into the water, only to float back up again.
-These lures rarely go more than a foot under water, and can be used over weedy shallows containing bass, sunfish and perch.
+Using a pull/stop, pull/stop motion will make the lure resemble an injured minnow trying to swim down into the water, only to bass, sunfish and perch.
 Crankbaits have a larger lip, and will dive deeper, the depth depending on the size of the lip and the weight of the plug.
 They may find largemouth bass, walleye or pike lurking near the bottom.